-If Americans have Mac ‘n Cheese, Filipinos have Adobo.
+Americans have Mac ‘n Cheese, Filipinos have Adobo.
 That’s our comfort food.
 Adobo is a dish we grew up eating at home, at parties, for holiday meals, anytime, anywhere.
 The origins of Adobo stem from when the Philippines was under Spanish rule but since then, what may have started as a Spanish dish has become quintessentially Filipino.

-My earliest memory of Adobo was during a family picnic we went on with my grandparents.
+My earliest memory of Adobo was from a family picnic we went on with my grandparents.
 My grandmother brought a huge pot of Adobo which we ate on banana leaves that were spread out on a big bamboo table.
-I have yet to learn how she kept the food hot.
+I have yet to learn how she kept the pot hot.
 There was also grilled fish, rice, vegetables, mangoes, pineapples, puto and bibingka.
 But what I remember most was the delicious smell of the Adobo permeating the air when the lid was lifted off the pot.

 Adobo can be made with pork, chicken, or a combination of both.
 As with most braises, it only tastes better the next day.
 A favorite thing to do with leftover Adobo is to shred the meat, then turn it into Adobo Fried Rice which we would have for breakfast with fried eggs and sliced fresh tomatoes the next morning.
 But that’s for another post.